-Two Movies Set A Century Ago, Capture The Coming Of Modern Age
+2 Movies Set A Century Ago Capture The Coming Of Modern Age

-Two new movies, set more than a century ago, depict a time when the world was just becoming modern.
-The Sisters Brothers is about a wild west on the verge of being tamed.
-The bio-pic Colette is about a French novelist who refused to be tamed.
+The Sisters Brothers is about a Wild West on the verge of being tamed.
+The biopic Colette is about a French novelist who refused to be tamed.

 MARY LOUISE KELLY, HOST: